Clubs / Organisations

 - By having and communicating these policies and procedures, all people involved in the club know what is acceptable behaviour and practice.
 Hopefully this will help prevent issues occurring in the first place.
 However when a concern is raised, whether poor practice or possible abuse, it is much clearer what needs to happen when policies and procedures are in place to refer too.

 - Key polices a club should have include a safeguarding/child protection policy, anti bullying policy, health and safety policy, equity policy.
 You can find example policies at https://thecpsu.org.uk/Search?term=policies and on the Sport England Club Matters website.
+See below for an example club anti-bullying policy and reporting template.

 3) Do you have up-to-date codes of conduct in place and are these distributed to coaches, volunteers, participants, parents and spectators?